makubacki/tianocore.github.io/EDK-II-Code-First-Process.md

 ## Intended workflow

 1. Create a new GitHub issue in the primary TianoCore repository for the change using the "Code First" form.
-Ensure that the **"Specification Draft Change"** section is filled in per the template in [Specification Text Template](#specification-text-template).
    - Note: The primary repository will most frequently be [edk2](https://github.com/tianocore/edk2).
    - Note: Ensure all specifications impacted by the change are selected in the form.
-     - Note: A specification draft change must be included in the issue for each specification impacted.
+     - Note: A specification draft change must be included in a markdown file in the "code first dev branch".
+A file must be present for each specification if more than one specification is impacted by the change.
+Base the file content on the template in the Code First GitHub issue submission form.
 2. Make the changes in a new branch with the prefix `GI####-<BranchName>` that meets the content requirements for the code first process described in this document.
     - Note: `####` in `GI####` is the GitHub issue number from *step 1*.